Caterpillar Stock (CAT): Is It a Good Buy?

-Caterpillar had relatively strong first-quarter results for 2021.
-While Caterpillar’s $639 million in revenues for the first quarter of 2021 were 8% lower than they were during the same period last year, the company reported netting $140 million — a 56% jump compared to its 2020 first-quarter results.
+Caterpillar had strong third-quarter results for 2021, beating earnings estimates.
+Caterpillar’s $762 million in revenues for the third quarter of 2021 were 5% higher than they were during the same period last year.
+The company reported netting $173 million — a 22% jump compared to its 2020 third-quarter results.

 When it comes to investing, you’re often comparing apples to oranges across a range of industries.
-Still, it’s important to know how Caterpillar performs within its own industry — and Caterpillar is outperforming its peers.
+It’s important to know how the industry is doing overall so you can look at Caterpillar’s performance in that context.

 Looking to the Future

-Caterpillar is ready to benefit from an overall upswing in the market this year.
-More than half of its revenue comes from outside the U.S., so the global market contributes significantly to the company’s performance.
+Caterpillar is already benefiting from an overall upswing in the market this year.
+Almost 40% of its revenue comes from outside the U.S., so the global market contributes significantly to the company’s performance.

 Caterpillar showed it’s here to stay by pursuing an acquisition during a questionable market.
 Weir Group’s division of Weir Oil and Gas was renamed SPM Oil and Gas in February 2021.
 Based on current crude oil prices, Caterpillar made a wise financial decision in finalizing this acquisition.

 Caterpillar is committed to a $2.2 billion annual dividend.
-The fact that it had cash on hand to cover this dividend despite the pandemic is an excellent sign of strength.
+The fact that it had cash on hand to cover this dividend despite the pandemic is an excellent sign of strength, and its cash reserves are larger this year than last.
 Strong cash flow shows that the company doesn’t rely on debt to hold it up in difficult times.